 CPI can assist people to helpfully process and ‘get over’ a wide range of conflicting, distressing or traumatic events and experiences.
 These experiences may have occurred in childhood or they may be recent challenging or traumatic experiences.
 Some such experiences include: the death of a loved one, accidents or severe illnesses, experiences of war or conflict, mugging, physical assault, sexual assault, childhood trauma or abuse, and natural disasters.
-A discussion with your therapist/ Thrive Consultant will help you both to decide whether CPI would be the most suitable way forward for you.
+A discussion with your therapist will help you both to decide whether CPI would be the most suitable way forward for you.

-Alternatively you can email him at email@example.com
+Alternatively you can send me a confidential email: firstname.lastname@example.org

 Hypnotherapy Cardiff – providing professional therapy services to the people of Cardiff, Barry, Bridgend, Bristol, Caerphilly, Cwmbran, Merthyr Tydfil, Newport, Pontypridd and surrounding areas